A relativistic phenomenon that applies to electrons and positrons…

 The SOLEIL synchrotron

-In a facility such as SOLEIL, electrons of very high energy (their nominal energy is of 2750 MeV) rotate at nearly the speed of light in a 354 m circumference storage ring.
+In a facility such as the SOLEIL synchrotron, electrons of very high energy (their nominal energy is of 2750 MeV) rotate at nearly the speed of light in a 354 m circumference storage ring.
 The emission of radiation is tangent to the trajectory in an extremely thin “light” line, when the electrons trajectory is curved with a magnetic field that plays the role of the nuclei electric field.
 The synchrotron radiation, produced in bending magnets and Wigglers inverters used for insertions), is filtered in energy or wavelength and directed by optical systems in beamlines towars experimental stations.

 The vast majority of beta electrons energies are below one MeV, well below the energies of electrons circulating in an accelerator.
 It would require electrons of several MeV for the bremsstrahlung energy loss to outweigh the loss by ionization.